mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Replace the `PopperProps` prop

-The `PopperProps` prop has been replaced by a `popper` component props slot on all responsive and desktop pickers:
+The `PopperProps` prop has been replaced by a `popper` component props on all responsive and desktop pickers:

 ```diff
 <DatePicker